 - understand and use the data structures and the main algorithms used to implement compilers.

-This course provides a set of subjects (topics) that are the core for the Intelligent System area.
+This course provides a set of subjects (topics) that are the core of the Artificial Intelligence and Intelligent System area.

 Percentual Distribution: Scientific component: 60%; Technological component: 40%